 I’m writing this while on vacation in Haiti, where people have lost family members to killings, earthquakes, hurricanes, accidents, and disease.
 And while they don’t embrace these horrors—who would—they have learned to accept them and to continue living fearlessly.

 We live in an unpredictable and sometimes scary world.
-Do I shelter my kids because of this?
-No. Growing up, I could always sense my elders’ fears that something could happen to me.
+How do we keep protecting our children without sheltering them from reality?
+Growing up, I could always sense my elders’ fears that something could happen to me.
 They sheltered me to the extent that, on looking back, I feel I missed out on many of the experiences that help build character.
 Because of that, I give my young children more freedom than I ever had, despite the tragic stories that inundate the media

 Maybe it’s the resilience of us Latinas that keeps us going in a world where danger is always present.
 We’ve seen our parents and grandparents risk their own lives to give us better opportunities.
 Many, such as my great uncle, fled totalitarian governments.
 Some risked imprisonment (my grandfather spent months in a concentration camp in Spain after the Spanish Civil War), deportation, and even torture and death in order to live, prosper and raise their children on American soil.